 XV.
 Forgeries

 Forgeries are identified and declared by the payee after a warrant has been cashed and the payee has been provided a copy of the cashed warrant.
-To begin the forgery process, an email request is sent to warrantwriter@mt.gov that includes the supplier number, payee name, warrant number, and reconcile (cash) date.
-SAB remits a forgery affidavit to the payee that must be signed and returned.
-SAB then pursues collection that may take four months or longer.
+To begin the forgery process, an email request is sent by the issuing agency to warrantwriter@mt.gov that includes the supplier number, payee name, warrant number, and reconcile (cash) date.
+SAB then requests a forgery affidavit from US Bank.
+Once received, SAB sends the affidavit to the issuing agency who in turn remits it to the payee to sign and return.
+SAB then pursues collection that may take a year or longer.
 Agencies are notified of actions taken.
 Per MCA 5-13-309, each state agency is required to "...notify both the Attorney General and Legislative Auditor in writing upon the discovery of any theft, actual or suspected, involving state money or property under that agency's control or for which the agency is responsible."

 A. Recovery of Funds

-If the funds are recovered, SAB issues a non-mailer replacement warrant to the payee.
-The requesting agency then receives an IUJ and is responsible for remitting it to the payee.
+If the funds are recovered, SAB initiates an inter-unit journal to return the funds back to the paying agency.
+The paying agency is then responsible for issuing a new payment to the payee.

 B. Claim Refused by Bank